 Vendors not utilizing HCE to demonstrate compliance shall provide paper certificates to HSEO's Contracts Office.
-All certificates must be valid on the date it is received by HSEO.
-Timely application for all applicable clearances are the responsibility of the Offeror.
+All certificates must be valid on the date they are received by HSEO.
+Timely application for all applicable clearances is the responsibility of the Offeror.

 Upon receipt of paper compliance documents, HSEO reserves the right to verify their validity with the respective issuing agencies.
-The Contractor shall maintain their compliance throughout the term of the contract.
+The CONTRACTOR shall maintain their compliance throughout the term of the contract.

-5.4 PROPOSAL AS PART OF THE CONTRACT
+6.4 PROPOSAL AS PART OF THE CONTRACT